gerymate/SpaceChess/readme.md

 The following will be automatically installed:
 - to run the unit tests: Catch - https://github.com/catchorg/Catch2
 - to link with: SFML - https://www.sfml-dev.org/
+  - I found it easy to install SFML on a Mac with homebrew: brew install sfml

+To build the game: bazel build SpaceChess

 This was my BSc thesis work at Eötvös Loránd University in 2015.
 Transition to modern C++ technics started in 2022.